InesBlin/coda_meta_review/README.md

 ```bash
 streamlit run app/Home.py
 ```

+## Adapting the R shiny app
+We have adapted code from the original R shiny app, and transferred it to Python: https://github.com/cooperationdatabank/rshiny-app.
+This includes the followings:
+* `src/get_obs_data.py`: retrieve observation data
+* `src/data_selection.py`: takes observation data as input, outputs subset of this data
+    * For now: based on comparison between two treatments (specific independent variables and their value)
+* `src/data_prep.py`: takes pre-selected data as input, and processes it for the meta-analysis
+* `src/meta_analysis.py`: takes processed data as input, and does the meta-analysis

 ## Data
 To make the app more easibly runnable, we make the data directly available.